MyroG/Optimizing-VRChat-worlds-Furality-Somna/README.md

-# Basics of optimizing VRChat worlds
+# Basics of optimizing VRChat worlds - Furality Somna panel

 Here, you can download the full presentation, shaders, and all my benchmarks, so you can try them out for yourself!